JohnLouderback/GDB/README.md

 ##About GDB
 Generic Data Binder (GDB) for jQuery is a framework agnostic and extremely easy to use 2 way data binder.
 GDB binds views and models in realtime with live two-way binding and no hefty framework necessary.

+##Why Use GDB?
+GDB is a simple to use, zero configuration (unless you want to), template engine and framework agnostic little plugin.
+Drop it in and initialize it.
+It just works.
+Updates to the model automagically update the view and changes in the view automagically update the model.
+Finally, a plugin that allows are for bi-directional live bindings between your view and model without the need to learn a hefty framework or change your current work flow.

 ##Example Useage
 ###HTML or Template File
 ```html